Before we get any further, it’s important that you have an answer to the question ‘what is dropshipping?’

 You, the retailer, are just one piece of the puzzle.
 A successful dropshipping operation relies on multiple parties all working together in sync.
 The supply chain is exactly that: the coordination of the manufacturer, supplier, and retailer.

-The supply chain can be broken down into 3 basic steps:
+The supply chain can be broken down into three basic steps: